 The Health and Human Rights Approach to Climate Change

-IT IS ACCELERATING
+GLOBAL WARMING IS ACCELERATING

 As predicted decades ago the nothern hemisphere is warming faster than the southern (which has more ocean) and the Arctic is warming fastest of all (Arctic amplification).